Harold Ramirez Player Props: Rays vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff ranks 17th in the league.
+- The Cubs pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Cubs' 4.23 team ERA ranks 16th across all MLB pitching staffs.
+- The Cubs have the 14th-ranked team ERA across all league pitching staffs (4.17).

-- Cubs pitchers combine to allow the third-fewest home runs in baseball (51 total, one per game).
+- Cubs pitchers combine to surrender the second-fewest home runs in baseball (51 total, 0.9 per game).

 © 2023 Data Skrive.
 All rights reserved.